••• Bill McInturff, Co-founder, Public Opinion Strategies (member since IA’s founding)

 IA supports “harmonization” of foreign data privacy regimes to a U.S. standard.

 IA supports the revival or replacement of the U.S.-EU Privacy Shield, which would allow for safe and reliable data transfer from the EU to the U.S.

 Data localization laws and regulations directly or indirectly require U.S. companies and organizations to process and maintain data within a given foreign country.
 Laws like the European Union (EU) General Data Protection Regulation attempt to force U.S. companies to adopt significantly more restrictive foreign data privacy laws that may not necessarily benefit consumers.
 Both types often amount to digital protectionism.

-An advocacy or persuasion call disguised as a poll is a particularly deceptive and unethical activity.
+A "push poll" -- an advocacy or persuasion call disguised as a poll -- is a particularly deceptive and unethical activity.
 Laws and regulations should demand transparency of political advocacy calls and protect legitimate political and public opinion research (including message testing).

 -- The Insights Association opposes the use of uncompensated noncompete agreements in employment contracts for all but the most senior employees.